TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Before You Leave

 Danes are known for their nearly impeccable English, so you can get by if you know nothing but hello in Danish before your arrival.
 You already know hello — hej is pronounced "hi."
-However, if your goal is to make real progress in the language, you will need to start before you arrive and try convincing Danes to speak with you in Danish.
-Whichever language materials you choose, a listening component is imperative.
+However, if your goal is to make real progress in the language, you must start before you arrive and try convincing Danes to speak with you in Danish.
+A listening component is imperative for whichever language materials you choose.
 Danish is one of the easiest languages for native English speakers to learn because of its Germanic roots, but pronunciation is a struggle.

 Buy the clothes you know you will need.
 Sturdy, waterproof boots and a down coat are good starters.
 Layers are important.
 Hats, scarves, and earmuffs will help keep you warm on the windiest days.
 Good walking shoes are necessary; heels are nice, but much of Copenhagen is paved unevenly or with cobblestone.